PostoenkoVI/IQMMA/README.md

     pip install iqmma

 It will install, if necessary, the minimum set (Biosaur2 and Diffacto) to `iqmma` to function.
-However, additional feature detections will need to be installed manually according to their manuals (see links below).
+Detailed instruction how to install additional feature detections and some general tooltips are in the [IQMMA_installation_guide.pdf](./IQMMA_installation_guide.pdf).

 ## Usage